kushwavez/asus-z170-deluxe-clover-efi/README.md

     - (again, if there is no EFI folder, you need to create it first)
 - Unmount and remove your USB Installer and restart your system

+## Post Installation
+- Open up your config.plist with Clover Configurator.app, on SMBIOS tab, generate new SMBIOS, then you can log-in to iServices now

 <p align=center>That’s it!</p>
 <p align=center><b> Happy Hackintoshing!  </b></p>
 <p align=center>2021</p>